 -map does not include holes 11 and 12; its not well designed (not to scale)

 Other Thoughts: this was the first course i played as a disc golf enthusiast... its situated in the woods next to waveny park, not easy to spot if u never been there...
 Locate the sign "waveny park disc golf course" on Laphan Rd and park next to the pool... even with a map its not all that helpful...
 IMPORTANT: pay attention to the sign on each tee to determine the direction of the next tee

-the second time i played there i still had a hard time locating hole 5... on hole 6 i flunked my tee drive way right and was attacked by beehive trying to throw my disc, had to abandon the course immediately... so shoot strait and stay out of trouble... i will be playing here again though... since this is the closest course to where i live and hope to see my game improve
+the second time i played there i still had a hard time locating hole 5... on hole 6 i flunked my tee drive way right and was attacked by beehive trying to throw my disc, had to abandon the course immediately... there is also spiders and ticks and other things u rather avoid... so shoot strait and stay out of trouble... i will be playing here again though... since this is the closest course to where i live and hope to see my game improve

 short, quick, ok

 Pros: -Chainstar baskets

 -Quick course to play (easily under 1 hour)

 - very accessible from Merritt Pkwy

 Cons: - much of the course is lined with overgrown vegitation

 - moving from tee to tee isn't intuitive.
 Need to pay attention to course map